-Tracheal collapse occurs when the rings of cartilage making up the tracheal collapses.
+Tracheal collapse occurs when the rings of cartilage that make up the tracheal collapse.
 Usually, doctors have a hard time determining the reason it starts.
 You may notice that the dog has a harsh dry cough.
-This condition typically occurs in middle-aged dogs can make it hard to breathe and lead to respiratory issues.
+This condition typically occurs in middle-aged dogs and can make it hard to breathe and lead to respiratory issues.

 Many people are surprised by the poodle’s agility if they conform to the breed standard of being only as long as they are tall.
 This ability allows owners to train them for use in agility obstacle course competitions.
 This behavior often makes them fun to watch.

 These poodles can be very protective.
 They tend to attach themselves to one person and want to be with them all the time.
-This trait can lead to separation anxiety when that person is at work or does not take their dog with them.
+This trait can result in separation anxiety when that person is at work or does not take their dog with them.
 It can also lead to a toy poodle developing jealousy towards other dogs or people.